ktopper24/tidydata/README.md

 rest of the columns (which are each of the measurements) are specified as variables.

-The data is then cast to a new data frame where the mean is appplied to all variables based on both the subject ID dand activity ID.
+The data is then cast to a new data frame where the mean is appplied to all variables based on both the subject ID and activity ID.

 Finally, the tidy data frame is written to a text file.